All the curiosities of the tetra x-ray fish

-The x-ray tetra fish is among the most demanded species due to its striking characteristics, especially because it is recommended for beginners of this hobby since they will always survive any attempt.
-However, it needs other specimens of the same size and the same demands to avoid being hurt by other aggressive genres.
-Due to its peaceful and sociable behaviour, it does not annoy or attack.
+The tetra x-ray fish is among the most demanded species due to its striking characteristics, especially since it is recommended for beginners of this hobby since they will always survive any attempt.
+However, it needs the company of other specimens of the same size and with the same demands to avoid being hurt by other aggressive genres.
+Because of his peaceful and sociable behavior, he does not disturb or attack.

 |Scientific Name||Pristella Maxillaris|